shortdoom/gh-fake-analyzer/README.md

 gh-analyze --targets <path/to/newlinefile/targets>

-# then, for a quick view
+# then, for a quick view (or a full path if report is not in the standard out/ path)

 gh-analyze --parse <username> --summary